GM, UAW restart talks as workers take to picket lines | Devdiscourse

 The UAW on Sunday launched the first company-wide strike at GM in 12 years, saying negotiations toward a new national agreement covering about 48,000 hourly workers had hit an impasse.
 Workers took to picket lines outside GM factories, waving signs declaring "UAW On Strike."
 During the walkout, UAW members will get $250 a week from the union's strike fund.

-The UAW and GM said talks would resume at 10 A.M Eastern U.S. time (1400 GMT) on Monday.
-Lost production could cost GM as much as $40 million to $50 million a day, RBC Capital Markets estimated in a note Monday.
-GM could make up the lost production with overtime work after a settlement.
+The UAW and GM said talks would resume at 10 A.M (1400 GMT) Monday.
 The strike quickly became a political issue, as both U.S. President Donald Trump and Democrats who want to unseat him in 2020 weighed in.
 Trump and Democrats see the votes of UAW members in the Midwest as critical to victory.

 The union wants to stop GM from closing Lordstown and an assembly plant in Detroit.
 The UAW has said workers deserve higher pay after years of record profits for GM in North America.
 GM argues the plant shutdowns are necessary responses to market shifts, and that UAW wages and benefits are expensive compared with competing non-union auto plants in southern U.S. states.